jup-ag/space-station/guides/7-jupsol/1-jupsol.md

 title: "JupSOL Overview"
 ---

-# JupSOL Liquid Staking Token
+# JupSOL -  A Liquid Staking Token

 JupSOL represents staked Solana (SOL) tokens with Jupiter’s validator, which is hosted and managed by Triton.
 Jupiter passes all validator rewards collected and 100% of MEV (Maximal Extractable Value) along to stakers for maximum yield.
 The JupSOL token is issued through Sanctum.
 JupSOL represents staked Solana (SOL) tokens with Jupiter’s validator, which is hosted and managed by Triton.
 Jupiter passes all validator rewards collected to stakers including 100% of MEV (Maximal Extractable Value) to stakers for maximum yield.
 The JupSOL token is issued through Sanctum.